David Tattersall

+David Tattersall (born 14 November 1960) is a British cinematographer, known for working with big-budget CGI-driven films like the Star Wars prequel trilogy.

+Education

 Tattersall studied at Barrow-in-Furness Grammar School for Boys before moving on to Goldsmiths College in London, receiving a first class BA in Fine Arts.
 He went on to study at Britain's National Film and Television School at Beaconsfield in Buckinghamshire.

-The first film Tattersall worked on was Salette in 1986.